Key Takeaways

 If you’re looking for ways to stay warm without a heater just because of the high electricity bills, then shifting to smart heating would solve your problem.

-2. Harness the Power of Sun
+2. Harness the Power of the Sun

 One natural way to stay warm without heat is to open the curtains and blinds first thing in the morning.
 The bright sunlight will help warm up your room in the cold weather.